Why need a cold bending process?

 Almost every industry has a large amount of cold bending demand.

-When metallic working materials are bent in cold condition (below their recrystallization temperature), at first an elastic shape alteration takes place, which is replaced by a ductile shape alteration from a certain degree on.
-If the reshaping capacity is run down, the work piece breaks.
+When metallic working materials are bent in cold conditions (below their recrystallization temperature), at first an elastic shape alteration takes place, which is replaced by a ductile shape alteration from a certain degree on.
+If the reshaping capacity is run down, the workpiece breaks.